RobTheDudeYo/wave_function_collapse/README.md

    python main.py
    ```
 5. The generated patterns will be displayed in the Pygame window.
-6. Upon completion a clean screenshot of the result will be saved to the output folder and the time take to generate will be displayed on the center of the screen.
+6. Upon completion a clean screenshot of the result will be saved to the output folder and the time taken to generate will be displayed on the center of the screen.

 ## Controls